ajcr/ajcr.github.io/_posts/2019-12-1-Using-J-to-approximate-pi.md

 If there is a left-hand argument to the hook, then it uses that argument instead of the first argument (a dyadic hook).

-It turns out that dyadic hooks are great for repetive mathematical expressions:
+It turns out that dyadic hooks are great for repetitive mathematical expressions:

 $$ \sqrt{ 7 + \sqrt{ 6 + \sqrt{ 5 } } } \approx \pi $$